LetsGaming/minecraft-server-setup/readme.md

 # Minecraft Server Setup

 A collection of scripts and utilities to automate the setup and configuration of a Minecraft server.
-This project provides a streamlined process to launch, update, and manage your Minecraft server environment using shell scripts and Node.js tools.
+This project provides a streamlined process to launch and manage your Minecraft server environment using shell scripts and Node.js tools.

 ## Table of Contents